Carnagion/dissertation/diss/diss.typ

 The HOT of a departure $i$ is thus modeled as a hard constraint -- the time between its de-ice time $z_i$ and take-off time $t_i$ must not be greater than $h_i$.

-// TODO: Check if this should be in the objectives section instead
+// TODO: Write a better explanation for this section
-=== Runway Holding
+=== Runway Hold Times

-Delays are ideally absorbed by stand holding -- a departure $i$ would ideally wait at its gate and only push back only when absolutely necessary to meet its de-ice time $z_i$ (if applicable) and take-off time $t_i$, thus minimizing fuel consumption.
+Delays are ideally absorbed by stand holding -- a departure $i$ only needs to push back only when absolutely necessary to meet its de-ice time $z_i$ (if applicable) and take-off time $t_i$.

-However, in some cases it may be better to absorb delays at the runway instead by runway holding -- arriving at the run.
+However, in some cases it may be better to absorb delays at the runway instead by runway holding -- i.e. arriving and waiting at the runway before a departure's scheduled take-off time.
 A departure that pushes back earlier than absoltuely necessary would be able to de-ice earlier than necessary, freeing up the de-icing queue earlier.
-This could in turn enable the following departures to de-ice earlier and potentially reduce the total delay and CTOT violations in the sequence, at the cost of higher fuel consumption for certain aircraft from queueing up and waiting at the runway.
+This could in turn enable the following departures to de-ice earlier and potentially reduce the total delay and CTOT violations in the remaining sequence.

-The maximim runway holding duration for a departure $i$ is thus modeled as a hard constraint -- the time between its de-ice time $z_i$ and take-off time $t_i$ must not be greater than the sum of its post de-ice taxi duration $n_i$, lineup duration $q_i$, and maximum runway holding duration $r_i$.
+The maximim runway holding duration for a departure $i$ is thus modeled as a hard constraint -- the time between its de-ice time $z_i$ and take-off time $t_i$ must not be greater than the sum of its de-ice duration $o_i$, post de-ice taxi duration $n_i$, lineup duration $q_i$, and maximum runway holding duration $r_i$.
-That is, $t_i - d_i <= n_i + q_i + r_i$.
+That is, $t_i - z_i <= o_i + n_i + q_i + r_i$.

 == Objectives

 The objective function $f(s)$ for a partial or final sequence $s$ is defined in @objective-function.
-It considers overall runway utilization (makespan), delay, CTOT compliance, and runway holding duration, and is partially based on the function described by #cite(<demaere-pruning-rules>, form: "prose").
+It considers total delay and CTOT compliance, and is based on the function described by #cite(<demaere-pruning-rules>, form: "prose").

-$
-f(s) = (max_(i in s) t_i, sum_(i in s) c_d (i) + c_v (i) + c_h (i))
-$ <objective-function>
+// TODO: Check if this looks better when mentioned elsewhere, like in the branch-and-bound section
 === Runway Utilization

 The runway utilization of a partial or final sequence $s$ is modeled as the makespan of $s$, i.e. $max_(i in s) t_i$.
-This is utilized for the evaluation of partial sequences generated by the branch-and-bound program and their subsequent pruning according to the pruning rules introduced by #cite(<demaere-pruning-rules>, form: "prose").
+Although not directly modeled as an objective, it is utilized for the evaluation of partial sequences generated by the branch-and-bound program and their subsequent pruning according to the pruning rules introduced by #cite(<demaere-pruning-rules>, form: "prose").

 === Delay